-The Township of North Dundas updated its Economic Development Strategy and Action Plan in December 2016.
-Strategic Goal 3: Readiness, Objective 7: Expand the contributions of the Community Improvement Plan as follows:
+The Township of North Dundas updated its Economic Development Strategy and Action Plan in December 2016, which outlined capacity building actions.

+Strategic Goal 2: Small Business and Entrepreneurship Objective 4: Invest in the development of a local entrepreneurship ecosystem:

+4.4 Engage with local and regional partners to identify gaps in local entrepreneurial programs and services.

+Strategic Goal 3: Readiness

+Objective 7: Expand the contributions of the Community Improvement Plan:
-7.1.
-Continue to promote the existing CIP and introduce new local improvement levies and grant and loan programs to encourage current and future developments to invest in their current buildings to encourage expansions in footprint.

-7.2.
-Advocate for a county-wide CIP program that compliments local CIP programs.

-7.3.
-Advocate for the development of a county-wide community toolkit that encourages businesses and organizations to participate in local and regional CIP programs.
+- 7.1 Continue to promote the existing CIP and introduce new local improvement levies and grant and loan programs to encourage current and future development to invest in their current buildings to encourage expansions in footprints. - 7.2 Advocate for a county-wide CIP program that compliments local CIP programs. - 7.3 Advocate for the development of a county-wide community toolkit that encourages businesses and organizations to participate in local and regional CIP programs. - Objective 8: Continue to encourage the development of existing and new tourism opportunities: - 8.1 Continue to support cultural tourism opportunities by encouraging the use of the existing CIP program to enhance heritage and culture-based assets.